Military history of Germany: Reorientation of the Bundeswehr

 A major event for the German military was the suspension of the compulsory conscription for men in 2011.
 In 2011/12, a major reform of the Bundeswehr was announced, further limiting the number of military bases and soldiers.
 As of December 2012, the number of active military personnel in the Bundeswehr was down to 191,818, corresponding to a ratio of 2.3 active soldiers per 1,000 inhabitants.
 Military expenditure in Germany was at €31.55 billion in 2011, corresponding to 1.2% of GDP.
 Both the number of active soldiers and the military expenditure placed Germany below comparable countries of the European Union such as France and the United Kingdom.
 While this was already true in absolute terms, the difference was even more pronounced when taking into account Germany's larger population and economy.
 Thus, Germany appears less prepared to pay for the military and to attach less importance to defense than comparable countries.
 This stance often draws criticism from Germany's military allies, especially the United States.

 In May 2016, the German government announced it would spend €130 billion on new equipment by 2030 and add nearly 7,000 soldiers by 2023 in the first German military expansion since the end of the Cold War.
 In February 2017, the German government announced another expansion, which would increase the number of its professional soldiers by 20,000 by 2024.

-Reduction of foreign armed forces

-Whereas Soviet/Russian soldiers fully withdrew from reunified Germany after the Cold War, the United States have only reduced their forces, maintaining a contingent of 47,761 troops as of 2012.
-The British Armed Forces will discontinue their deployment in Germany by 2020.
-French soldiers will continue to be deployed on German soil as a part of the Franco-German Brigade.
+Russian attack on Ukraine

+Planned already before, but greatly accelerated by the 2022 Russian invasion of Ukraine, Germany has permanently deployed troops abroad for the first time since World War II, with Chancellor Friedrich Merz inaugurating a 4,800-soldier heavy combat brigade – including 200 civilian staff – in Lithuania on May 22, 2025, as part of NATO's eastern flank reinforcement.

+In 2025, the new government under Chancellor Merz also passed laws to further significantly expand the Bundeswehr, both in materiel and personnel.
+The annual military budget of Germany is to grow from ~2% of its GDP in 2025 to 3.5% in 2029.
+A new push to gain more volunteers and mechanisms for compulsory drafting in case these efforts are insufficient ("Nordic model") have been announced to come into force on January 1, 2026.
+The goal is to reach a number of 260,000 of active Bundeswehr personnel, a 30% increase from its 2025 number.